KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

                     specifying the gpu-number associated with the gpu of interest.
 This number can be determined by running vulkaninfo without any options specified.
+[--show-all]        Show everything (includes all the below options) [--show-formats]    Display the format properties of each physical device.
+                    Note: This only affects text output.
 [--show-tool-props] Show the active VkPhysicalDeviceToolPropertiesEXT that vulkaninfo finds.
+[--show-promoted-structs]
+                    Include structs promoted to core in pNext Chains.
+[--show-video-props]
-[--show-formats]    Display the format properties of each physical device.
+                    Display the video profile info, video capabilities and video format properties of each video profile supported by each physical device.
-                    Note: This only affects text output.
+                    Note: This only affects text output which by default only contains the list of supported video profile names.
 ```

 ### Windows